the-shahriar/component-responsive-control/README.md

 ## Instructions

+- You need to create your own public repo from this boilerplate.(Do not create fork)
 - Run the app and check the components.
 The base design is already implemented.
 - Write test cases for the base design, the test statements are already written
 - Make all the components responsive (follow the test-case statements).